Six solutions for WordPress plugin distribution, each with a different philosophy. See how Troy compares.

 MIT

-FAIRFederated and Independent Repositories
+FAIRFederated And Independent Repositories

 Mirrors the WP.org directory